benhatsor/enderdragon/README.md

 Inspired by Calada2.
 Textures from the Minecraft Wiki are under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).
+Game content and materials are trademarks and copyrights of their respective publisher and its licensors.
+All rights reserved.
 Enderdragon is neither endorsed nor affiliated with Mojang.